Georgia Wildlife Resources Division

 During warm weather months, stripers and hybrids migrate toward deep, cooler water near the dam.
 During daylight hours, fish will retreat to the safety below the submerged timber line.
 During twilight and dark, fish will more actively feed on adjacent points and humps.
 When the fall season arrives, fish will begin feeding on small herring and shad at the surface over the river channel and in the backs of coves.

-Those who enjoy keeping their catch of crappie from Lake Hartwell should be aware of the size and creel limits.
-Anglers who fish in Georgia waters may harvest 30 fish per day.
+Anglers who fish in the Georgia portion of Lake Hartwell may harvest 30 crappie per day and there is no minimum size limit.
 Anglers who fish in the South Carolina waters of Lake Hartwell may only harvest 20 crappie per day and all fish harvested from South Carolina waters must be at least 8-inches in total length.

 |Technique||When the water temperature reaches the mid-40s, anglers should fish for crappie in creek channels or in brush piles using either live bait or by trolling very slowly with small jigs.
 As the water starts to warm in March, crappie will congregate in 10 to 15 feet of water in creek channels and around submerged trees, bridge abutments, roadbeds and under boathouses that contain brush.
 Flipping live minnows and small crappie jigs into these structures is the best way to fish during the winter months. |